 The majority of Liverpool fans felt they were treated with unnecessary force, while the match had to be delayed due to farcical entrance strategies.

-Where to drink for Arsenal fans in Paris?
+Where to drink for fans in Paris?

 Paris is one of the most visited cities in the world, with so many things to do and see during the day and night.
-Arsenal fans won't get bored while exploring the city, and they'll have plenty of restaurants to choose from.
-With a selection of bars as well to either celebrate a famous win on the night or to drown their sorrows and think of what could have been.
+Fans won't get bored while exploring the city, and they'll have plenty of restaurants to choose from.
+With a selection of bars as well, to either celebrate a famous win on the night or to drown their sorrows and think of what could have been.
 Here is a selection of pubs and restaurants that we recommend you check out while visiting Paris:

 Frog XVI